yostane/cours-java/tutorials/java-cli.md

 readme.md = Basic markdown readme template
 ```

-The `cli` template create a starter project with `picocli` which is a great library for creating console apps that consumes command-line arguments.
+The `cli` template create a starter project with `picocli` which is a great library for creating console apps that consume command-line arguments.

-JBang have recently introduced an experimental feature which allows to bootstrap project with the help of OpenAI's API (the one behind chatGPT).
+Another way to create projects is use the help OpenAI's API (the one behind chatGPT) to generate one based on a prompt.
-I couldn't try this feature as it requires an OpenAPI key, which I don't have.
+This feature is still experimental but it looks promising as shown in [this blog post](https://www.infoq.com/news/2023/06/jbang-107/).
-However you can find some demos on the internet and it looks promising.
+I couldn't get it to work on my free key (Maybe I didn't set it up correctly).

-I personally used JBang to create Java proects to solve some advent of codoe challenges and I it was really useful for this use case.
+I personally used JBang to create Java projects for solving some advent of codoe challenges and it was really useful.
 The JBang community was also reactive to my feedback and fixed my issues very quickly.
 Big thanks to them!